Cambridge-ICCS/cambridge-iccs.github.io/summerschool25-prerequisites.md

 ## Differentiable programming (Tuesday, Wednesday)

 * Undergraduate level knowledge of linear algebra and calculus.
-* Basic knowledge of C or Fortran.
+* Basic knowledge of Python and Fortran.
-* Either download and install the [Tapenade AD tool](https://tapenade.gitlabpages.inria.fr/tapenade/) or just check you can access the [web interface](http://tapenade.inria.fr:8080/tapenade/index.jsp).
+* A GitHub account (for access to Codespaces).

 ## Debugging (Tuesday)